 The typical directory structure for WebSphere temporary and transaction log files shows below but these can be changed.
 The key action is to remove old temporary and transaction log files wherever they exist.

 Once you have located the temp and tranlog directories, they should be expanded drilled down to find the server files that should be removed.
-This structure will depend on the naming used for the deployment manager and nodes as well as path chosen during the install procedure.
+This path structure will depend on the naming used for the deployment manager and nodes as well as path chosen during the install procedure.
 The paths shown below are for example only.

 |Systems and Asset Management||Tivoli Asset Management for IT|